promptfoo/promptfoo/site/docs/providers/anthropic.md

 ## Deprecated API (Completions)

-> The completions API is deprecated, see the migration guide [here](https://docs.anthropic.com/claude/reference/migrating-from-text-completions-to-messages).
+> The completions API is deprecated.
+See the migration guide [here](https://docs.anthropic.com/claude/reference/migrating-from-text-completions-to-messages).

 The `anthropic` provider supports the following models: